Apprenticeship or Traineeship is the first step to begin your career or get into a specific trade.

 - Minimum age (Some apprenticeships and traineeships require a minimum age of 18 years)

 - Workers who are neither Australian/New Zealand citizens nor residents must obtain a visa.

 In most occupations, people who are 13 years old or older may be eligible for an apprenticeship or traineeship.

-Apprenticeships or traineeships usually have higher entry age in their law formulation, but in Queensland for example, anyone older than 13 is eligible to undergo apprenticeship or traineeship.
+Apprenticeships or traineeships usually have a higher entry age in their law formulation, but in Queensland for example, anyone older than 13 is eligible to undergo an apprenticeship or traineeship.

 Where the apprentice or trainee is under the age of 18 on the date of signing the training contract, a parent or guardian’s signed approval is required Under Queensland law, each employer can decide to set their age limit for apprentices or trainees.

 Let’s go through some of the common queries a student may have about apprenticeship and traineeship: